-We have audited the financial statements of Triad Group Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 March 2023 which comprise the Group and Company Statements of comprehensive income and expense, Group and Company Statements of changes in equity, Group and Company Statements of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Triad Group Plc (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 March 2023 which comprise the Group and Company Statements of comprehensive income and expense, Group and Company Statements of changes in equity, Group and Company Statements of financial position, Group and Company Statements of cash flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards.